 Variable Temperature Control

-For the true connoisseur of hot beverages, the Smeg KLF04 variable temperature kettle is a game-changer.
+For the true connoisseur of hot beverages, the Smeg KLF04 variable temperature kettle is a major upgrade.
 This model allows you to select specific temperatures, typically ranging from 50°C to 100°C, with precise 10°C increments and often a 95°C option.
 This is crucial for brewing different types of teas or specialty coffees, where temperature accuracy greatly impacts flavor.
 For instance, green tea thrives at 70°C, while oolong prefers 80°C. The kettle also features a convenient “keep warm” function that maintains your chosen temperature for up to 20 minutes, perfect for multiple servings or a leisurely morning.

 Smart Safety and Convenience Features